AlanD20/.dotfiles/herdr/README.md

 - Swapping is directional rather than tmux's next/previous pane ordering.
   Resizing uses Herdr's step size rather than tmux's explicit two cells; the tmux 600 ms repeat timeout is not ported.
-- Vim-aware Ctrl+hjkl navigation, custom copy-mode keys, Ctrl+L history clearing, fzf URL/copycat helpers, and resurrect save/restore shortcuts are not ported.
+- Custom copy-mode keys, fzf URL/copycat helpers, and resurrect save/restore shortcuts are not ported.
   Herdr has its own copy mode and persistent sessions.
 - Top tabs and Catppuccin are retained. tmux's status modules, pane CWD labels, and exact numbering/rename policies are not reproduced.
 Herdr manages its